 12. Try a Natural Soap-Based Spray

-Here are instructions on how to get rid of pill bugs in garden naturally using a soap based spray
+Here are instructions on how to get rid of pill bugs in the garden naturally using a soap-based spray

-2 – Pour one tablespoon of soap in a large spray bottle.
+- Pour one tablespoon of soap into a large spray bottle.

-4 – Now, pour exactly one tablespoon of rubbing alcohol in the spray bottle and shake it well.
+- Now, pour exactly one tablespoon of rubbing alcohol into the spray bottle and shake it well.
 The alcohol makes the solution extra potent, keeping all the harmful bugs out of the garden.

-5 – Apply the solution to the garden plants once in a day, preferably after dawn.
+- Apply the solution to the garden plants once a day, preferably after dawn.

 13. Make Orange and Cedar Oil Spray